GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: KG-extraction Framework

 This method evaluates the KG as a whole.
 It focuses on its logical coherence, internal consistency, comprehensiveness, coverage, important aspects of domain-relevant knowledge, and depth (considering whether it contains rich, insightful connections beyond surface-level facts).
 Graph-level approaches typically operate by retrieving relevant subgraphs and evaluating their quality with respect to these criteria.

-\paragraph{GraphRAG:} We employ GraphRAG to evaluate the KGs and benchmark them across various tasks.
-The KGs are used as the primary source of information in GraphRAG to answer medical questions, which enables us to compare their effectiveness directly.
+\paragraph{GraphRAG:} We employ GraphRAG to evaluate and benchmark KGs across various tasks.
+The KGs serve as the primary source of information in GraphRAG to answer medical questions, which enables us to compare their effectiveness directly.
 In our implementation, we use the Local Search method from GraphRAG and modify it to rely exclusively on the entities and relations in the querying stage.
 This process begins by identifying a set of entities within the KG that are semantically related to the user query.
-These entities act as entry points for the retrieval of connected entities and relationships.
+These entities serve as entry points for retrieving connected entities and relationships.
 The retrieved data sources are then ranked and filtered to fit within a single predefined context window, which is used to generate a response to the user query.